Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 **Default:** `off`

 **Description:**
+Developer Portal Switch

 Enable or disable the Dev Portal Interface and API

-When enabled, Kong will expose the Kong Dev Portal Files endpoint and the public Dev Portal Files API.
+When enabled, Kong will expose the Dev Portal interface and read-only APIs on the `portal_gui_listen` address, and endpoints on the Admin API to manage assets.

+When enabled along with `portal_auth`:
+Kong will expose management endpoints for developer accounts on the Admin API and the Dev Portal API.

 **Example:**